 This new contribution from the University of Utah to the AMIA 10x10 program is an in-depth course about Clinical Decision Support (CDS) tools, standards, and implementation.
-The course was designed and is taught by leaders and experts in the field.
+The course is designed and taught by leaders and experts in the field.
 The instructors are affiliated with the Department of Biomedical Informatics at the University of Utah, which has a five-decade-long history of innovations in CDS.

 The course is targeted at health IT professionals, clinicians, computer scientists, human factors professionals, and other individuals who are interested in CDS, regardless of background or prior experience.
 The student cohort is multidisciplinary, with backgrounds in health care delivery, public health, computer science, biology, genetics, and information technology.
 Examples of roles that could benefit from this course include those engaged with CDS governance and implementation at health care or public health organizations, CDS designers/developers, health IT designers/developers, CDS researchers, and clinical/health services researchers interested in applying CDS in their research.

-Kensaku Kawamoto, MHS, MD, PhD – Vice Chair for Clinical Informatics, Department of Biomedical Informatics, University of Utah School of Medicine; Associate Chief Medical Information Officer, Director of Knowledge Management and Mobilization (KMM), and Chair of enterprise CDS Committee, University of Utah Health.
-Dr. Kawamoto’s leverages his experience in health informatics, software engineering, and clinical medicine to assist with the practical and scalable use of health IT to optimize disease prevention, diagnosis, and management.
+Kensaku Kawamoto, MD, PhD, MHS, FACMI, FAMIA – Vice Chair for Clinical Informatics, Department of Biomedical Informatics, University of Utah School of Medicine; Associate Chief Medical Information Officer, Director of Knowledge Management and Mobilization (KMM), and Chair of enterprise CDS Committee, University of Utah Health.
+Dr. Kawamoto’s leverages his experience in health informatics, software engineering, and clinical medicine to enable practical and scalable use of health IT to optimize disease prevention, diagnosis, and management.
 He is actively engaged in the development and adoption of health IT standards, co-chairs the HL7 CDS Work Group, and is a member of the US federal Health Information Technology Advisory Committee (HITAC).
-He directs OpenCDS (www.opencds.org), a multi-institutional, open-source initiative to enable advanced CDS at scale, and also directs the KMM Initiative at University of Utah Health, which coordinates the institution’s informatics support and governance for CDS to improving care quality and value.
+He directs the ReImagine EHR initiative, which focuses on the development, evaluation and dissemination of interoperable CDS tools over multiple EHR platforms using standards such as SMART on FHIR and CDS Hooks.